AtharEzz/google-advanced-data-analytics-portfolio/README.md

 **EDA:**
 - Users who drove all 30 days in the month had a **0% churn rate** vs. **40% churn rate** for inactive users - app engagement frequency is the strongest early churn signal identified
 - Positive correlation between daily driving distance and churn - longer-distance drivers are paradoxically more likely to churn, suggesting a distinct high-usage but low-satisfaction profile
-- User representation is stable across all tenure lengths up to ~10 years - churn is not concentrated in newer or older users
+- User representation stable across all tenure lengths up to ~10 years - churn is not concentrated in newer or older users
-- Outliers identified in `driven_km_drives`, `activity_days`, and `driving_days` - flagged for handling before modeling
+- Outliers identified in driven_km_drives, activity_days, and driving_days - flagged for handling before modeling

+**Hypothesis Testing:**
+- Research question: Does device type (iPhone vs. Android) significantly affect the number of drives per month?
+- Method: Two-sample Welch's t-test (a = 0.05, equal_var=False)
+- iPhone users: mean 67.86 drives/month vs. Android users: mean 66.23 drives/month
+- t-statistic: 1.46, p-value: 0.1434 - fail to reject the null hypothesis
+- The small difference in drive counts between device types is not statistically significant - just random variation
+- Business recommendation: device type is a low-priority feature for the churn model; focus on behavioral features like app engagement days and km driven instead

 ---

 ## Project 2: TikTok Claims Classification

-**Business problem:** TikTok needs to automate the classification of user-submitted content as either "claims" (verifiable factual statements that require moderation review) or "opinions" (subjective expressions), to prioritize content moderation resources efficiently at scale.
+**Business problem:** TikTok needs to automate the classification of user-submitted content as either claims (verifiable factual statements requiring moderation review) or opinions (subjective expressions), to prioritize content moderation resources efficiently at scale.

 **Dataset:** ~19,000 videos with engagement metrics (views, likes, shares, comments), author verification and ban status, and claim/opinion label